IN3210 – Network and Communications Security

 General knowledge about networking and computer security, e.g. IN2140 and IN2120.

-4 hours of lectures and practice per week.
+2 hours of lectures per week (plenary sessions)

-Both exams should be passed and both exams should be passed in the same semester.
+Both parts of the exam must be passed and must be passed in the same semester.

 Examination support material